elmicro/fhem_netio_4x_pm/README.md

 ### Copyright, License
-This software is Copyright (C)2018 by ELMICRO - https://elmicro.com<br>
+This software is Copyright (C)2018 by ELMICRO - https://elmicro.com
-and may be freely used, modified and distributed under the terms<br>
+and may be freely used, modified and distributed under the terms
 of the MIT License - see accompanying LICENSE.md for details

 ### References